At Cirencester Deer Park School, our goal is for every pupil to be confident, competent and numerically fluent.

 Teaching in Maths is enthusiastic and focused on developing pupils’ understanding of important concepts, shaping pupils’ mathematical experience to enable them to be independent, creative and curious learners.
 Pupils encounter a variety of learning opportunities with an emphasis on developing mathematical independence through rich tasks, problem solving, mathematical discussion and use of appropriate technology.
 Functional skills activities also help prepare pupils for maths beyond the classroom.

 - Ratio, Proportion and Rates of Change

-Our objective is to prepare all of our pupils for life in modern Britain by ensuring they are able to:
+Our objective is to prepare all of our pupils for adult life by ensuring they are able to:

 - consolidate their numerical and mathematical capability from Key Stage 2 and further extend their understanding of the number system, along with other mathematical concepts

 - become fluent in the fundamentals of mathematics, developing conceptual understanding and the ability to recall and apply knowledge rapidly and accurately

 - reason mathematically by following a line of enquiry, developing an argument, justification or proof using mathematical language

 - solve problems by applying mathematics to a variety of routine and non-routine problems with increasing sophistication, including breaking down problems into a series of simpler steps.

 We want every pupil to engage with the power of Maths so that they develop the skills and confidence to achieve and progress throughout their lives.

 Find out about each Key Stage in Mathematics: